tommyjlong/app_rtsp_sip/README.md

 $sudo systemctl disable asterisk
 ```

-# Vivint Video Doorbell/Vivotek Cameras and Asterisk Setup
+# Vivotek Cameras/Vivint Video Doorbell and Asterisk Setup
+Vivotek makes several different types and kinds of surveillance cameras, many of which can be used by app_rtsp_sip.<br>

-Vivint provides certain Video Doorbells, such as the V-DBC2S (VS-DBC250-110, VS-DBC251-110), that use Vivotek software to manage the video and audio aspects of the doorbell.
-This section provides guidelines that can be used to setup a Vivint Doorbell/Vivotek Camera and Asterisk for two-way audio communications for use with app_rtsp_sip. *This is a [good reference point](https://community.home-assistant.io/t/vivint-doorbell-integration/145194) if one is more intested in the Vivint Doorbell particularly for use with Home Assistant.*
+Vivint (a different company) provides certain Video Doorbells, such as the V-DBC2S (VS-DBC250-110, VS-DBC251-110), that use Vivotek software to manage the video and audio aspects of the doorbell.<br>

+This section provides guidelines that can be used to setup a Vivint Doorbell/Vivotek Camera and Asterisk for two-way audio communications for use with app_rtsp_sip. *Here is a [good reference point](https://community.home-assistant.io/t/vivint-doorbell-integration/145194) if one is more intested in the Vivint Doorbell particularly for use with Home Assistant.*

-## Vivint/Vivotek
+## Vivotek/Vivint Setup
 The guidelines in this section are mainly interested in configuring a new voice user into the Vivint/Vivotek device and the easiest way is to use the devices Web GUI.
 Vivotek has a webserver that allows a webbrowser to be used to access the camera's settings and configuration.
 Historially, Vivotek used Internet Explorer along with downloadable plugins to manage most aspects of the device.
 Using other web browsers may work as well with certain limitations, but for configuring a new voice user, these plug-ins should not be required.

 ### Enable the Web Server
-For Vivint video doorbell cameras, its webserver is initially restricted where it does not provide full web access.
+_For Vivint video doorbell cameras ONLY_, its webserver is initially restricted where it does not provide full web access.
 You can give it a quick try by going to `http://IP_ADDRESS//cgi-bin/admin/getparam.cgi` (where IP_ADDRESS is the ip address of the camera).
 You will be prompted for a username/password which by default is `root/adcvideo`.
 This should return a large set of parameter settings.
 If the parameter `network_http_webaccess` is set to zero, then set it to 1, which will enable full access to the webserver, by going to the following: `http://IP_ADDRESS//cgi-bin/admin/setparam.cgi?network_http_webaccess=1` which should return with this setting.
 If successful, then full access to the webserver should now work.

 ### Enable SIP
 Another parameter of interest is `capability_protocol_sip`, which is possibly set to 0.
 If it is 0, then change it 1 using `http://<IPADDR>//cgi-bin/admin/setparam.cgi?capability_protocol_sip=1`.
 Note: Although this will enable SIP, the camera will NOT provide SIP registration (as it does not know where/how to reach the SIP server), but this should not be necessary.

 ### Configure SIP User
-Using the web browser, navigate to the "Account Manager" page (example navagation path: ->Security->User accounts->Account management).
+Using the camera's web browser, navigate to the "Account Manager" page (example navagation path: ->Security->User accounts->Account management).
 Then "Add new user" and provide username DOORBELL_PHONE_EXTENSION and password DOORBELL_USER_PASSWORD and set the privilege level to "Operator".
 DOORBELL_PHONE_EXTENSION is the phone number such as "2001" that Asterisk will use to call the camera, and DOORBELL_USER_PASSWORD (you provide your own password here) is used for further authentication.
 Note: app_rtsp_sip will also use this newly created user for RTSP.

 ## Configuring Asterisk
 PJSIP (the newer SIP protocol engine) in Asterisk will be used in these guidelines.
 If you already know how to setup a "calling" endpoint, all that this needed is to setup an extension that calls the app_rtsp_sip application.
 A phantom phone number is used, which means a number that is not configured into Asterisk as an endpoint.
 Here is an example where the video camera is called by your calling endpoint to a phantom extension number `101` using the `from-internal` context: